Private Tours Entirely Designed Around You

 Crowded pathway under cherry trees at Ueno Park

-Shinjuku Gyoen is my most reliable recommendation.
-This national garden holds over a thousand cherry blossom trees: early bloomers, standard varieties, and late bloomers like weeping cherry trees and yaezakura.
-You can visit three times in April and see different colors each time.
+Shinjuku Gyoen is my most reliable recommendation when timing feels uncertain.
+The garden has over a thousand cherry blossom trees, with early bloomers, standard varieties, and late bloomers spread across spacious, well-kept grounds.
+Because of that range, you can visit more than once in April and still see different colors and stages of bloom, which is rare in central Tokyo.

 Wide lawn with scattered picnickers under cherry blossoms at Shinjuku Gyoen